 Book a taxi and give an address

-Ask and follow simple directions
+Ask for and follow simple directions

 Make short appointments (doctor, restaurant)